How to build resilience as a woman and take charge of your life. Resilience in simple terms is bouncing back from the difficult experiences of life.

 How to build resilience as a woman?
 By making them aware of what they already have, resilience is a quality we all possess but most of the time we need a push to break the concept of limitations and be more aware of ourselves.
 We as married women can take charge of our lives by being resilient.

-We as a single mom can stay positive while raising our child independently.
-We just need to stay away from those voices which makes us feel inferior, makes us doubt ourselves, makes us feel worthless.
+We as single moms can stay positive while raising our child independently.
+We just need to stay away from those voices which make us feel inferior, make us doubt ourselves, make us feel worthless.

 Importance of building resilience